ninabarzh/broomstick/content/posts/deaths-environment.md

 Indigenous and local communities are disproportionately affected, yet international protections remain fragile.

 To prevent further deaths, we need resilient legal frameworks, genuine corporate accountability, international pressure, and steadfast support for those on the frontlines.
-Environmental advocacy should never be a death sentence — but without systemic change, the lethal cost of defending our planet will keep climbing.
+Environmental advocacy should never be a death sentence, but without systemic change, the lethal cost of defending our planet will keep climbing.
 (And let us not pretend that small gestures, like a press release or candlelight vigil, are enough.)